-Activity 3 What the Bible says about creating and using artwork
+TEXT Activity 3 What does the Bible say about creating and using artwork?

 Set the scene for pupils about the temple of God in the Old Testament, what it was, why it was so important to God and to the Israelites.

 TEXT Activity 3a KS1 Who was involved in building the temple?

 Read Exodus where Moses instructs the children of Israel according to God’s Commandments, to create and bring all kinds of artifacts and fittings to offer to God and to adorn the temple.

 ‘God’s temple in a classroom’ – Have a collection of objects ready, for example cloth, spices, olive oil that could be set up around a series of classroom tables in the shape of the temple in I Kings v 6 which documents the design of King Solomon’s temple of the Lord.
 Invite pupils to place objects in different parts of the replica temple.

 Record all the different forms of creativity evidenced in this biblical account, that were enabled by God.
 Consider what diversity there is across the different artforms and how beautiful the temple would have been.
 Pupils could work in pairs to visualise the temple from the biblical account.

 TEXT Activity 3b KS2 How might Exodus 35 v 4 to 29 inspire and teach Christians about their own creativity and its purpose?